Mike Myers: Politics

+In the 2004 Democratic Party presidential primaries, Myers endorsed Democratic candidate Wesley Clark.
 In 2005, Myers was unwittingly drawn into political controversy when he appeared with co-presenter Kanye West at the Hurricane Katrina televised relief fund-raiser.
-Before a visibly stunned Myers, West went off-script and -- among other things -- proclaimed that "George Bush doesn't care about black people."
+Before a visibly stunned Myers, West went off-script and - among other things - proclaimed that "George Bush doesn't care about black people."
 The moment has become an oft-quoted internet meme.
 Myers later reimagined the situation on a 2025 episode of SNL:50 with Kenan Thompson playing Kanye.

 In the Last Week Tonight episode on the 2015 Canadian federal election, Myers appeared on a snowplow in a mounties uniform, telling Canadians not to vote for Stephen Harper.

 During the 2025 trade war between Canada and the United States, which was marked by US President Donald Trump's calls for the annexation of Canada as America's 51st state, Myers appeared on Saturday Night Live on March 1 and attracted attention for wearing a T-shirt with the slogan "Canada is not for sale".
 In a subsequent appearance on March 8, he made an "elbows up" gesture, a hockey-related phrase that had been used to express willingness to confront Trump.
 Myers was credited with amplifying "elbows up" as part of Canadian nationalist sentiment.
 He then appeared in a campaign ad for the Liberal Party of Canada alongside Prime Minister Mark Carney in advance of the 2025 federal election.